apoluekt/OpenRPNCalc/README.md

 <img src="Doc/images/photo_front.jpg" width="200" align="right">

 OpenRPNCalc is a scientific calculator based on the STM32 microcontroller.
 Its source code, schematics, and PCB design files are released under an open license.
 The goal is to develop a hardware platform with the following features:
-  * Reproducible without special tools (ideally without requiring a 3D printer as well), using only boards produced by PCB prototyping services
+  * Reproducible without special tools, using only boards produced by PCB prototyping services
   * A customizable keyboard to accommodate specific needs (such as RPN or algebraic logic, custom functions)
   * Low power consumption and long battery life
   * A high-quality, compact and sturdy enclosure

-The hardware is inspired by the [SwissMicros](https://www.swissmicros.com/products) calculators (which themselves mimic the famous HP series) but is designed from scratch.
+The hardware is inspired by the [SwissMicros](https://www.swissmicros.com/products) calculators, but is designed from scratch.
 The calculator features:

   * [Reverse Polish notation](https://www.hpmuseum.org/rpn.htm) with a large stack (up to 100 elements)
   * Double-precision arithmetic